 Dashboard implements device shadow mechanism, semantically identical to to the Azure device twin and Amazon IoT device shadow.
 Google IoT Core state/config objects provide similar functionality, but implemented quite differently.

 Device shadow is a JSON object that is associated with a device.
 It lives on a cloud, keeps device state, and always available regardless whether the associated device is online or offline.
-Shadow object has three top-level keys:
+Shadow object has four top-level keys:

 desired- this is the state you want your device to have.